Vinita, Oklahoma: Economy

 Early in its history, cattle ranching in the surrounding countryside contributed heavily to Vinita's economy.
 When Craig County was created at statehood, Vinita was designated as the county seat.
 City and county governments became significant employers.
 In 1935, the Grand River Dam Authority (GRDA) was created.
 GRDA put its headquarters in Vinita.
 It is still one of the largest employers in the city, along with two of its many customers: Kansas, Arkansas, Missouri, and Oklahoma Electric Company (KAMO) and Northeast Oklahoma Electric Co-op.
 Other important employers have included trucking companies, tower-building companies, Munsingwear, General Mills, Cinch, Dana Industries, and Hope Industries.
 (Note: Hope Industries is affiliated with the Home of Hope for the mentally disabled.)

 In 2023, a company called American Heartland said it was planning a $2 billion, 1000-acre development containing a 125-acre Disneyland-type theme park.
 The land was six miles east of Vinita, but the town voted to annex the area in October, 2023.
 Ground was broken in early November, 2023 on the first phase of the project, being a 350-acre 750-slot RV park with 300 cabins.
-The project ceased amid lawsuits in July of 2025.
+The project ceased amid lawsuits in July 2025.